drizzer14/fnts/docs/docs/concepts/currying.md

 title: Currying
 ---

-The `curry` function is here to help with auto-currying of variadic or fixed amount of arguments.
-It does not provide the "placeholder" feature like in ramda, as in JavaScripts, where placeholders are rather a syntetic feature, its cost would be to run a loop on each call of the source function's curried derivatives.
+The `curry` function is here to help with auto-currying of variadic functions or functions with a fixed amount of arguments.
+It does not provide the "placeholder" feature like in ramda, since in JavaScript where placeholders are rather a synthetic feature, its cost would be to run a loop on each call of the source function's curried derivatives.

 By default it curries up to the function's `length` which can be determined only